nohelix/AL-TTS_Analysis/README.md

-Make whole thing a function so that I can just slice the data at top then pass it to whole thing -- This may need to remove all but the 'core' graphs -- I will need to extensively document the substeps so that I can slice the correct dataframes at will
+Make whole thing a function so that I can just slice the data at top then pass it to whole thing -- This may need to remove all but the 'core' graphs -- I will need to extensively document the substeps so that I can slice the correct dataframes at will -- When running as a funtion, make optional "Full Data Import" (i.e. clear workspace and reload up to Raw_Data)